-2. What supports are available under the National Childcare Scheme?
+2. What subsidies are available under the National Childcare Scheme?

-There are two types of support available under the Scheme: a Universal subsidy and an Income Assessed subsidy.
+There are two types of subsidies available under the National Childcare Scheme: a Universal subsidy and an Income Assessed subsidy

 No, the free preschool programme (also known as ECCE- the Early Childhood Care and Education programme) will not be affected by the National Childcare Scheme.
 Instead, the National Childcare Scheme will offer ‘wrap-around’ care for families, providing financial support towards the cost of care for hours spent outside of preschool or school.

-Siobhan and Jack have two children; two year old Bobby and 5 year old Nora.
+Siobhan and Jack have 2 children; 2 year old Bobby and 5 year old Nora.
 Siobhan is working full time and Jack is studying for a Level 8 award on the National Framework of Qualifications.

 They have a gross family income of €64,000 per year.
 Under the Scheme, their reckonable family income is €43,200.
 This is calculated by taking their gross income and subtracting their tax, PRSI and USC, as well as a €4,300 Multiple Child Discount (as they have two children under 15 in the family).